-It turned out that my gift to Alex was the first one he'd received all day.
-It was even the first happy birthday wish he'd received, and by now it was six o'clock.
-His day was off to a grim start working at another Penn Station earlier in the day and dealing with a whole host of problems over there.
-Afterwards, Alex went right to the Akron location and didn't have a moment to rest.
-As more customers came in, he seemed reluctant to get back to work, but he left me with this:
+It turned out that my gift to him was the first one he'd received all day.
+It was even the first happy birthday wish he'd received, and by now it was six o'clock in the afternoon.
+His day was off to a grim start, having to go to work at another Penn Station earlier in the day and dealing with a whole host of problems over there.
+He went right to the Akron location afterwards and didn't have a moment to rest.
+As more customers came in, her had to get back to work.
+But he left me with this:

-"Thank you so much, I was thinking how shitty of a birthday this was, but you really made
+"Thank you so much, I was thinking how shitty of a birthday this was, but you really made my day."